-WA Supreme Court pauses evictions of Nooksack tribe’s ousted members
+Court pauses Washington tribe’s evictions for ousted members

-The Washington Supreme Court has temporarily halted evictions for people living in certain households on Nooksack tribal land who were contentiously disenrolled from the tribe.
+BELLINGHAM, Wash.
+(AP) — The Washington Supreme Court has temporarily halted evictions for people living in certain households on Nooksack Tribal Land who were contentiously disenrolled from the tribe.

-A panel of justices Tuesday granted an injunction requiring the Nooksack Indian Tribe in northwestern Washington to pause the evictions while the high court determines whether to take up the case, Cascadia Daily News reported.
+A panel of justices on Tuesday granted an injunction requiring the Nooksack Indian Tribe in northwestern Washington to pause the evictions while the high court determines whether to take up the case, Cascadia Daily News reported.

-The households involved in the suit are members of a group of more than 300 people who were formally removed from the Nooksack Indian Tribe in 2016 and 2018.
+The households involved in the suit are home to members of a group of more than 300 people who were formally removed from the Nooksack Indian Tribe in 2016 and 2018.
 They have been facing the threat of eviction for years.

 Tribal leaders have said the families known as the “Nooksack 306” were incorrectly enrolled in the 1980s and cannot prove their lineage adequately.